-If you have a serious wrist sprain or a fractured bone in the past, your doctor may ask for x-rays in your wrist.
-Your doctor may order extra tests like magnetic resonance imaging (MRI) or computed tomography (CT) scanning if these seem normal, but the symptoms are severe and persistent.
+If you have a serious wrist sprain or a fractured bone in the past, your doctor may ask for x-rays of your wrist.
+Your doctor may order extra tests like magnetic resonance imaging (MRI) or computed tomography (CT) scanning if these seem normal but the symptoms are severe and persistent.
 The doctor can do a type of minor procedure called arthroscopy for inspections of wrist ligaments for signs of damage in some people, especially competitor sportsmen with moderate or severe wrist injuries.

 Wear protective devices supporting the wrist to avoid sport-related wrist sprains.
 Snowboarders and inline skaters, in specific, should safeguard their hands using braces.
 Platform divers can wear protection ribbons or wraps that restrict wrist sprain.

 Choose ski pole with a low-profile grip of finger grooves to avoid wrist sprains associated with skiing.
 Furthermore, grip ski poles during an accident without straps and drop poles.

 Rest your joint

 Put ice on the injured area to reduce swelling

 Compress the area with a bandage

 Elevate the area